-The festive period is almost upon us, but it’s not always mistletoe and wine, and it can often bring with it some common Christmas dilemmas.
+The festive period is almost upon us, but it’s not always mistletoe and wine, and it can often bring with it some common Christmas dilemmas, from loneliness at Christmas time, to family arguments.

-From the last-minute shopping to Christmas dinner preparation (see our turkey size cooking guide to master your calculations), plus the big decision of which family to visit over the holidays—it can be a stressful time.
+From the last-minute shopping and arguments over Christmas decorating ideas, to Christmas dinner preparation (see our turkey size cooking guide to master your calculations), plus the big decision of which family to visit over the holidays—it can be a stressful time.

 "Every Christmas has the potential to be a wonderful time with family, a stressful and upsetting experience, or anything in-between," explains psychologist, author, and couples therapist Dr Kalanit Ben-Ari.
 To help you solve the most common Christmas dilemmas and enjoy the season as stress-free as possible, we spoke to psychologists and relationship experts for their top tips.